bazhenov/tango/README.md

 It used to be that benchmarking required a significant amount of time and numerous iterations to arrive at meaningful results, which was particularly arduous when trying to detect subtle changes, such as those within the range of a few percentage points.

-Introducing Tango.rs, a novel benchmarking framework that employs pairwise benchmarking to assess code performance.
+Introducing Tango.rs, a novel benchmarking framework that employs paired benchmarking to assess code performance.
 This approach capitalizes on the fact that it's far more efficient to measure the performance difference between two simultaneously executing functions compared to two functions executed consecutively.

+Features:

+- very high sensitivity to changes which allows to converge on results quicker than traditional (pointwise) approach.
+Often the fraction of a second is enough;
+- ability to test different versions of the same code from different VCS commits (A/B-benchmarking);

 ## 1 second, 1 percent, 1 error